ITUROBLAB/-synthetic_laser_measurement_MATLAB-yilmazabdurrah-/README.md

-# fake_laser_measurement_MATLAB
+# synthetic_laser_measurement_MATLAB
-Fake laser measurements from occupancy grid map
+Synthetic laser measurements from occupancy grid map

 When you run the FakeLaserRead.m script
 1) Reads map from a file with ".pgm" extension and its properties from a file with ".yaml" extension